About Chris Brook | Elite Golf Coach, Biomechanics & Performance Psychology

 About Chris Brook

-This page exists to explain where that work came from, what it is built on, and why it differs from conventional coaching models.
-It is not a story about one method replacing another.
-It is about a gradual recognition that golfers are not only moving bodies.
-They are perceiving, anticipating, regulating, interpreting, and performing through an identity at the same time.
+This page explains where that work came from, what it is built on, and why it differs from more conventional coaching models.
+It is not simply a biography.
+It is the foundation page for the wider Chris Brook coaching, writing, and educational ecosystem.

 Golf Biomechanics Performance Psychology Performance Identity Author & Coach